The Colonel (The Americans): Critical reviews

 "The Colonel" received critical acclaim.
-Eric Goldman of IGN gave the episode an "amazing" 9.5 out of 10 and wrote, "The Americans ended its first season with a terrifically exciting episode, putting Phillip and Elizabeth in greater danger than ever and setting up plenty to deal with in Season 2."
+Eric Goldman of IGN gave the episode an "amazing" 9.5 out of 10 and wrote, "The Americans ended its first season with a terrifically exciting episode, putting Philip and Elizabeth in greater danger than ever and setting up plenty to deal with in Season 2."

 Emily St. James of The A.V.
 Club gave the episode an "A" grade and wrote, "It's a beautiful setup for season two, but I'd also argue it's a perfect ending to season one, which was, at its heart, a season about two people finding a way to express the inexpressible, to realize how deeply they needed each other.
 And in three words, the show found a way to do just that."

 Alan Sepinwall of HitFix wrote, "Not a bad way to go into the hiatus, by any means, but the show set a very high bar over the last three months, and ideally the finale goes well above that."
 Matt Zoller Seitz of Vulture gave the episode a 4 star rating out of 5 and wrote, "'The Colonel' rings down the curtain on a strong first season of The Americans, maybe the best freshman outing I've seen since season one of Homeland."

 James Donaghy of The Guardian wrote, "It was intensely emotional at times and there were dicey moments but despite everyone's best efforts none of the major players died in this breathless finale.
 That was something of a surprise but it leaves us with a strong line-up for when it returns next year."
 Carla Day of TV Fanatic gave the episode a 4.8 star rating out of 5 and wrote, "The Americans season 1 played like a well-paced 13-episode film.
 It had everything you want in an outstanding drama: tension, thrills, emotion, love, trust, betrayal, action, and more.
 It will be a long wait for next season."